 That could profoundly affect its “historic” role.

 Niklas Hoehne, an author of the study at Ecofys, said the issue of historical responsibility boiled down to political choices rather than scientific ones.

 Developing nations, for instance, argue that “historical responsibility” stretches right back to the Industrial Revolution.

 Developed nations tend to say it should start only from the mid-1990s, when scientists first decided that the balance of evidence indicated that global warming was man-made.

-"All the data is available,” Hoehne said.
+“All the data is available,” Hoehne said.
 “How it is interpreted is a political question.” (editing by Ron Askew)